-Manifold: In terms of autonomous vehicles, you mentioned it's not a year away, There was a ton of press around pilots, and it seems like a lot of those have either gotten more modest, or they've been shelved entirely.
+DI: In terms of autonomous vehicles, you mentioned it's not a year away, There was a ton of press around pilots, and it seems like a lot of those have either gotten more modest, or they've been shelved entirely.
 For folks that aren't following the space, what are some of the challenges that have to be addressed in order for the autonomous thing to become a legitimate reality from what you understand?

 Elan: One is the technology.
 There's a reason that autonomous vehicles are becoming relevant now, because there's a handful of technologies that have emerged to make it possible.
 But there are still some technology things that have to be solved.

-There's others.
+There are others.
 The average car is on the road for 11 years.
 So let's say tomorrow, autonomous vehicles are everywhere.
 What are you going to do with your car?
 If you still have your car, it's going to be cheaper and more convenient for you to just use your own car, because you have it.
-And if everyone tries to sell their car at the same time, there's going to be an amazing amount of supply of used vehicles and low demand, so there's some things that are going to happen there.
+And if everyone tries to sell their car at the same time, there's going to be an amazing amount of supply of used vehicles and low demand, so there are some things that are going to happen there.
 There's a natural evolution that's going to take time.

-Manifold: What about scooters?
+DI: What about scooters?
 You mentioned urbanization and how cities are going to get a lot more dense.
 How do those fit into your picture of the future of mobility?

-Elan: In the last week I've been on a plane, I've been in a car, I've been on the train, I've used ride share.
+Elan: In the last week I've been on a plane, I've been in a car, I've been on the train, I've used ride-share.
 Chicago doesn't have scooters yet, but I've tried them out in other cities.
 So I think we're entering a multi-modal world with transportation.
 The more options or ways to get from place A to place B is really a good thing for the world.

 It seems like everyone has their niche.
 If you're 50 miles out of the city, you're probably going to want to take the commuter train in.
 If you're 10 miles out of the city, you're probably going to want to drive.
-And if a neighbor or two or three are down at one time you're probably going to want to do ride share.
+And if a neighbor or two or three are down at one time you're probably going to want to do ride-share.
 If you're going half a mile to a mile, scooters are really interesting.
 They're not going to take you 15 miles away, but they might give me five more minutes in the office every day if I can get from my office to the train faster.
 So I think there's a place for all of them.